 1. Complete your UM Essentials online training

-All new students are expected to complete UM Essentials online orientation.
+All new undergraduate students are expected to complete UM Essentials online orientation.

 - Moving to Winnipeg

 - Finding your community at the U of M

 - Planning your study schedule

 - Building skills through volunteering

 We suggest completing your UM Essentials online training before attending our online Welcome session in April.
 A lot of the information covered in UM Essentials online training will not be covered during our online sessions.